i-MSCP/plugins/incubator/DomainAutoApproval/README.md

 # DomainAutoApproval v1.0.2 plugin for i-MSCP

-Plugin allowing auto-approval of new domain aliases.
+Plugin which allows auto-approval of new domain aliases.

 ## Requirements

-Plugin compatible with i-MSCP versions >= 1.1.4
+* i-MSCP version >= 1.2.3

 ## Installation